Scale Groups: The tree representation theorem

-The action of $H$ on the tree may now be computed explicitly in terms of local permutations, as in Proposition~\ref{prop:describe_autos}, and for this, it suffices to compute the action of $f_{[j]}$ for $j\in\mathbb{Z}$.
-We have that $f_{[j]}h = (h'_m)$ with $h'_m = h_m$ if $m\ne j$ and $h'_j = fh_j$.
-Hence all terms in the product expression for $f_{[j]}h$ are the same as in~\eqref{eq:gproduct} except the $m=j$ and $m=j+1$ terms, which are
+The tree $\tree_7$ may now be constructed as in \S\ref{sec:tree_construction} and the action of $H$ on it computed in terms of local permutations, as in Proposition~\ref{prop:describe_autos}.
+For this, it suffices to compute the action of $f_{[l]}$ for $l\in\mathbb{Z}$.
+Doing so, we find that: for $f=\sigma^j\tau^k$ and $\vtx{v}$ in the $l$-horosphere, $\pi_{\vtx{v}}$ is the permutation